-Mr. He, 52, joined the Company on May 31, 2000 as a non-executive director and serves as an independent director.
-Mr. He has approximately 30 years of experience in the mining industry.
-Mr. He serves as President and a director of Tri-River Ventures Inc., a public company listed on the TSX Venture Exchange since October 2006, as a director of several TSX Venture Exchange listed companies including Jiulian Resources Inc. since October 2006, Huaxing Machinery Corp. since January 2011, and Dolly Verten Silver Corp since June 2013, as a director of Zhongrun Resources Investment Corporation, a public company listed on the Shenzhen Stock Exchange, since December 2010, as a director of Vatukoula Gold Mines, a public company listed on AIM of London Stock Exchange since February 2013.
+Mr. He, 53, joined the Company on May 31, 2000 as a non-Executive Director and serves as an independent director.
+Mr. He has more than 30 years of experience in the mining industry.
+Mr. He has served as President and a director of Tri-River Ventures Inc., a public company listed on the TSX Venture Exchange since October 2006, as a director of several TSX Venture Exchange listed companies including Jiulian Resources Inc. since October 2006, Huaxing Machinery Corp. since January 2011, and Dolly Varden Silver Corp since June 2013, as a director of Zhongrun Resources Investment Corporation, a public company listed on the Shenzhen Stock Exchange, since December 2010, as a director of Vatukoula Gold Mines, a public company listed on AIM of London Stock Exchange since February 2013.
 From August 1995 to June 2006, Mr. He served as President and a director of Spur Ventures Inc., a public company listed on the Toronto Stock Exchange with phosphate mining and fertilizer operations in China.

-Mr. He holds a Ph.D. degree and a M.A.Sc degree both in mineral process engineering from the University of British Columbia and a bachelor's degree in coal preparation from the Heilongjiang University of Technology (formerly Heilongjiang Institute of Mining and Technology), China.
+Mr. He holds a Ph.D. degree and a M.A.Sc degree both in mineral process engineering from the University of British Columbia and a Bachelor's Degree in coal preparation from the Heilongjiang University of Technology (formerly Heilongjiang Institute of Mining and Technology), China.